Real People Stories – Diane

 Then, I came across a random private clinic and decided to retake the checkup.
 Luckily, it was morning, and I hadn’t had anything for breakfast.

-The tests were supposed to be ready after 3 p.m.
+The exams were supposed to be ready after 3 p.m.
 I dragged myself home.
 And I read reviews about Sorbifer and was horrified by the side effects…

-I thought: damn, shouldn’t I have called an ambulance, since my tests were so bad and I had lost so much blood?
-How can you prescribe an iron-restoring drug and prescribe a test for these hidden faeces if it only has to be taken after 3 days and the results will be unreliable?
+I thought: damn, shouldn’t I have called an ambulance, since my exams were so bad and I had lost so much blood?
+How can you prescribe an iron-restoring drug and prescribe a check for these hidden faeces if it only has to be taken after 3 days and the results will be unreliable?

 Unexpected Results